Why Fundraise With Rocket Carwash?

 We hope these tips will help you take care of your car and wash your car in the winter safely!
 For an extra boost, head down to your nearest Rocket Carwash and treat your vehicle to a fresh wash.
 Learn more about our wash feature here!

 There’s nothing better than bringing your best buddy along for the car ride.
 Chances are, “wanna go for a ride?” is one of your dog’s favorite things to hear.
 We adore our pets, and we want them by our side everywhere we go, but sometimes, bringing your furry friend along means leaving behind a mess in your vehicle.
-Luckily, we’ve gathered 5 tips for you on how to get dog hair out of your car!
+Luckily, we’ve gathered some practical steps on how you can prevent and clean dog hair out of your car.

 1. Give your dog a thorough brushing